 The proud moments were just the smallest things.
 I remember one of our employees in Texas.
 His wife was diagnosed with cancer, and she passed away very quickly – within 3 months.
 4 kids, she was a stay at home mom in Dallas.
 I remember how the whole company rallied behind the family and ultimately cooked meals every day for a month, and they gave him – collectively between other people’s vacation and the company matching – a year off to recuperate and focus on the kids.
 And this was people that were in Tampa, New York, California.
 We all rallied behind.
 That happened over and over again – with good things too, not always things of tragedy.
 But it was so defining the whole way.
 And it wound up defining even the business model.

 The second big thing for me was a lot of people came to the company and left to become entrepreneurs.
 People would go, “Why would you celebrate people leaving?”
 Well, I love entrepreneurship, I love watching people take a risk and fail, and I love watching people take a risk and succeed.
 I like changing the game.
-I believe the whole economy of the United States is fuelled by small businesses and the entrepreneurial community.
-I think Tampa’s changed so dramatically because of it, so when people would come to me and say, “Hey, we’re leaving,” instead of that knee-jerk reaction of “Oh, what does that mean Tribridge?” the first reaction I – and others in Tribridge – had would be “How can we help you?”
+In fact, I believe the whole economy of the United States is fueled by small businesses and the entrepreneurial community.
+Tampa changed so dramatically because of it.
+When people would come to me and say, “Hey, we’re leaving,” instead of that knee-jerk reaction of “Oh, what does that mean Tribridge?” the first reaction I – and others in Tribridge – had would be, “How can we help you?”

 We probably had 20 or 30 people leave at some point and start their own company.
 There’s a cool feeling about that, and now that Tribridge got sold, there’s this legacy of companies out there that were former Tribridge people, and it feels like we’re continuing to contribute to the Tampa ecosystem.

 Matt Vaughn: To tie into how important you put that weight on really holding yourself to the mission statement and a lot of–